JBunCE/JBunCE/README.md

 and i like backend development ✨

+I speak a little of english and i speak spanish a full

 <!--
 **SrSalchicha/SrSalchicha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.